spdk/spdk/doc/bdev.md

 The `bdev_enable_histogram` RPC command allows to enable or disable gathering latency data for specified bdev.
-Histogram can be downloaded by the user by calling `get_bdev_histogram` and parsed using scripts/histogram.py script.
+Histogram can be downloaded by the user by calling `bdev_get_histogram` and parsed using scripts/histogram.py script.

 Example command